-Be aware that non-business elements of meetings with Healthcare Professionals are in focus of many recent laws and enforcement actions, and that in many countries, such elements are completely forbidden in any case.

-Even if you are sure that non-business elements of meetings are allowed, consider whether the Healthcare Professionals would attend the meeting without the non-business element.
+Be mindful that non-business elements in meetings with Healthcare Professionals are a focus of many recent laws and enforcement actions, with some countries outright banning such elements.
+Even if you are confident they are permitted, consider whether the Healthcare Professionals would still attend the meeting without the non-business component.

 A meeting during the working day and dinner in the evening satisfies the test that the hospitality is subordinate in time.
 If the meeting is in the morning and the attendees are allowed to go skiing in the afternoon, this does not satisfy the test.
+In addition, a concert, sports or a theater event does not satisfy the test.